 Central Time (America/Chicago): UTC-6 (CST) in winter, UTC-5 (CDT) in summer.
 The middle of the continent.
 Chicago, where railroad time was first debated, anchors this zone.

 Pacific Time (America/Los_Angeles): UTC-8 (PST) in winter, UTC-7 (PDT) in summer.
-California, the West Coast.
+California and the West Coast.

 The Arizona Exception